 I love the freedom of this almost maxi dress.
-The skirt is full, and I can walk with long strides and sit any way I choose, and still be ladylike.
-I actuality prefer this maxi dress to the newer incarnations which seem to always have a cut out or a slit.
+The skirt is full, and I can walk with long strides and sit any way I choose and still be ladylike.
+I actually prefer this maxi dress to the newer incarnations which seem to always have a cutout or a slit.
 A bit of modesty is great.
 I am holding on to this one.

-The skirt is full if I put my hands in my pocket and reach outwards a bit, showing off the pleats and sweet sweep of floral printed fabric.
+The skirt is full so if I put my hands in my pocket and reach outwards a bit, I show off the pleats and sweet sweep of floral printed fabric.

 If I pull the skirt inwards a bit, which I would do on a busy sidewalk, the sweep dress yields a much narrower silhouette.
 If you look closely you will catch me standing on tippie toes!